slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9825-4/packetizer_raw_output.md

 Clarify whether local policy may override the ECMP requirement or if the ECMP rule applies regardless, and update the text to resolve the conflicting directives.

+**Severity:** Medium
+  *Basis:* This ambiguity may cause inconsistent behavior across implementations, leading to operational surprises in environments where local policies are used to control tag propagation.

+**Confidence:** High

 ---